Continental Point Rotation Through Geological Time¶

 Data File Paths¶

-Run make data and make osf-data in the examples directory to download
+Run make data, make osf-data, and make litho-data in the examples

 data_dir = Path("./Matthews_et_al_410_0")